Murderlon/the-things-network/README.md

   <p><i>https://cryptosigma.files.wordpress.com/2014/09/graph.jpg</i></p>
 </div>

-Everett Rogers, a professor of communication studies, summarized the categories (Wikipedia, 2018) as:
+The Diffusion of Innovation Theory (Wayne W, 2018), summarized the categories as:

-- **Innovators** – Innovators are willing to take risks, have the highest social status, have financial liquidity, are social and have closest contact to scientific sources and interaction with other innovators.
-Their risk tolerance allows them to adopt technologies that may ultimately fail.
-Financial resources help absorb these failures.
+- **Innovators** – These are people who want to be the first to try the innovation.
+They are venturesome and interested in new ideas.
+These people are very willing to take risks, and are often the first to develop new ideas.
+Very little, if anything, needs to be done to appeal to this population..
-- **Early adopters** – These individuals have the highest degree of opinion leadership among the adopter categories.
-Early adopters have a higher social status, financial liquidity, advanced education and are more socially forward than late adopters.
-They are more discreet in adoption choices than innovators.
-They use judicious choice of adoption to help them maintain a central communication position.
+- **Early adopters** – These are people who represent opinion leaders.
+They enjoy leadership roles, and embrace change opportunities.
+They are already aware of the need to change and so are very comfortable adopting new ideas.
+Strategies to appeal to this population include how-to manuals and information sheets on implementation.
+They do not need information to convince them to change.
-- **Early majority** – They adopt an innovation after a varying degree of time that is significantly longer than the innovators and early adopters.
-Early Majority have above average social status, contact with early adopters and seldom hold positions of opinion leadership in a system.
+- **Early majority** – These people are rarely leaders, but they do adopt new ideas before the average person.
+That said, they typically need to see evidence that the innovation works before they are willing to adopt it.
+Strategies to appeal to this population include success stories and evidence of the innovation's effectiveness.
-- **Late majority** – They adopt an innovation after the average participant.
-These individuals approach an innovation with a high degree of skepticism and after the majority of society has adopted the innovation.
-Late Majority are typically skeptical about an innovation, have below average social status, little financial liquidity, in contact with others in late majority and early majority and little opinion leadership.
+- **Late majority** – These people are skeptical of change, and will only adopt an innovation after it has been tried by the majority.
+Strategies to appeal to this population include information on how many other people have tried the innovation and have adopted it successfully.
-- **Laggards** – They are the last to adopt an innovation.
-Unlike some of the previous categories, individuals in this category show little to no opinion leadership.
-These individuals typically have an aversion to change-agents.
-Laggards typically tend to be focused on "traditions", lowest social status, lowest financial liquidity, oldest among adopters, and in contact with only family and close friends.
+- **Laggards** – These people are bound by tradition and very conservative.
+They are very skeptical of change and are the hardest group to bring on board.
+Strategies to appeal to this population include statistics, fear appeals, and pressure from people in the other adopter groups.

 #### So how does this translate back to our IoT developers?
 Right now The Things Network is making the jump from early adopters to early majority and that causes a shift in how you want to approach them.
-Early adopters tend to need some assurances of credbility and reliability, where's that should be a given for the early majority and they rather see what you can do with it.
+Early adopters tend to need some assurances of credibility and reliability, where's that should be a given for the early majority and they rather see what you can do with it.

 Because TTN is transitioning between these two, the product should therefor focus on a mixture of both.